per4ai/test-project/README.md

 3. **Restore dependencies:** Use the `dotnet restore` command to download any required libraries your project depends on.
 4. **Build the project:** Use the `dotnet build` command to compile your C# code into an executable file.
 5. **Run the application:**  You can use the `dotnet run` command followed by the project file name (e.g., `dotnet run Pilgrimsvandring.csproj`).

 ***
-### Future Innovational Possibilities

-- **Predictive Maintenance**: Use AI to predict and prevent potential issues along the routes, ensuring a smoother journey.
-- **Augmented Reality (AR) Integration**: Enhance the pilgrim experience by overlaying historical and cultural information onto real-world views using AR.
-- **Health and Wellness Monitoring**: Implement wearable technology to monitor the health and wellness of pilgrims, providing real-time feedback and support.

-***